hansklav/Oberon-keyboard-tweaks/README.md

 ASCII codes that are often used for the arrow keys are:
 *left*: `11X` (`^Q`),  *right*: `12X` (`^R`),   *up*: `13X` (`^S`),   *down*: `14X` (`^T`)

-I chose other ASCII codes that have better mnemonics for the control combinations (just for fun):
+I chose other ASCII codes that have better mnemonics for the control combinations (just for fun: by chosing these ASCII codes you let the control keys behave the same as the arrow keys):
 *left*: `2X` (`^B` backward), *right*: `6X` (`^F` forward), *uP*: `10X` (`^P`), *dowN*: `0EX` (`^N`)

 My keyboard table looks like this (I also added the codes for one extra key of the Dutch MacBook keyboard: `60` and `7E`, which is de key for ` and ~):